eneto/Zilla-J-WV/README.md

 The four primary functions of a B2C web portal are Product Selector, Subscribe, Account Detail, and Amendments.

-===Product Selector===
+	1.)
+Product Selector
 		1.)
 Show Product Catalog from Zuora.
 		2.)
 User can add an item from the catalog to their cart.
 For catalog items that are billed by quantity, a quantity can be entered before adding the item.
 		3.)
 User can remove an item from their cart.
 		4.)
 User can clear their current cart.
 		5.)
 After selecting products, user clicks a button to continue to the Subscribe page.

-===Subscribe===
+	2.)
+Subscribe
 		1.)
 User can preview invoice amount of their selected products.
 		2.)
 User enters their contact information.
 		3.)
 User clicks subscribe.
 		a.
 If there is an input error, User is asked to fix it and resubmit their information.
 		4.)
 User's account is created and they are logged in and redirected to the account detail page.

-===Account Detail===
+	3.)
+Account Detail
 		1.)
 User arrives at this page through login, or immediately after subscribing.
 		2.)
 User can view Account information, including:
 			a.
 Account name
 			b.
 Last payment date and amount
 			c.
 Last invoice date
 			d.
 Current account balance
 			e.
 The PDF version of their latest invoice
 		3.)
 User can manage the credit cards associated with this account.
 			a.
 Display Credit Card holder name, Masked Credit Card number, and Expiration date of each card on file
 			b.
 Add a new credit card, card will be validated as soon as it's submitted
 			c.
 Switch to a different credit card
 			d.
 Remove an existing credit card
 		4.)
 User can manage Contact information.
 			a.
 View Contact details associated with the account
 			b.
 Update Contact details
 		5.)
 User can view subscription information.
 			a.
 View current subscription, including expiration dates for plans that will be removed in the future
 			b.
 User can click a button to continue to the Amendments page

+	4.)
 Amend
 		1.)
 Display Product Catalog and user's current subscription.
 		2.)
 User can select a product from the catalog to add to their current subscription.
 		3.)
 User can preview the amount of the additional charge they will incur before adding the new product to their subscription.
 		4.)
 User can remove a product from their subscription effective at the end of the bill cycle.

 Design Structure